fmuia/Llama-FineTuning/README.md

 ### Feedback

-Your feedback is crucial to refining the model and dataset.
 Please share your thoughts, constructive criticism, or reports of any issues you encounter.

----

-Together, we can push the boundaries of AI's understanding of string phenomenology and create a tool that genuinely augments our research capabilities in this fascinating field.